-I am highly impressionable and so is my Mr. Rob.
+I am highly impressionable.
 What can I say?
-We make quite a pair.
 I get teased tons because even though I worked in marketing, was really good at my job and totally understood how and why commercials and product placement in stores worked, I STILL am a sucker for good marketing.
-Rob and I don’t watch much TV and that’s probably a good thing.
-I set up the bunny ears running cords over to the window so that we could watch election coverage hooha.
-Any time a commercial came on one, or both of us, would suddenly feel the need for a soda or decide we wanted to go out to eat even though our dinner was still digesting in our bellies.
-We are the people commercials are made for… highly impressionable and easily swayed :)
+I don’t watch much TV and that’s probably a good thing.
+I set up the bunny ears running cords over to the window to watch election coverage hooha.
+Any time a commercial came on one I would suddenly feel the need for a soda or decide I wanted to go out to eat even though my dinner was still digesting in my belly.
+I am the exact type of person that commercials are made for… highly impressionable and easily swayed :)

 I guess this part of my personality coincides with the part that gets into phases so easily.
-It can be food related (like, I totally ate a peanut butter and jelly sandwich twice a day for almost 3 weeks.
-I only stopped because my pants were getting tight across my booty) or it can be craft related.
+It can be food-related (like, I totally ate peanut butter and jelly sandwich twice a day for almost 3 weeks.
+I only stopped because my pants were getting tight across my booty) My phases can also be craft related.
 Right now I’m all up in loom knitting.
 You see I’ve always wanted to knit.
 Desperately, really.
 I’ve tried books and videos and I’ve never been able to get beyond casting on.
 I had pretty much decided that I’m just a crochet girl and that’s okay, too.

 So today I’m going to show you how to loom knit a hat.
 All you need is a large round loom and some bulky yarn.
 It’s so very simple that chances are your very first attempt will be perfectly wearable, too.
 Huzzah!